3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 https://github.com/3DPrintDemon/Demon_KLIPPER_Essentials
 ***********************************************************************************************************************************************************

-To update anything on the T300 you absolutely MUST be 100% sure that kernel is locked/frozen to stop it being updated when you run any updates or installers.
+before you update anything on the T300 you absolutely MUST be 100% sure that the kernel is locked/frozen to stop it being updated when you run any updates or installers.
 Also note this is NOT for beginners, it requires some knowledge of the system you're working on to achieve success!
 Please be careful!

 ## NOTICE BEFORE YOU START!!